Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 A Year 4 learner at age 15 sits down to design a water filter.
 She has the project brief: "Create a low-cost filtration system for a school in Kenya using locally available materials."
 She researches for three days, sketches five ideas, picks one, and builds it.
 Her prototype works.
 Her grade is high.

-But here's the metacognitive version of the same project: Before research begins, she maps what she knows, what she thinks she knows, and what she actually needs to find out.
-As she develops ideas, she stops every iteration to ask: "Am I solving the brief or have I drifted into solving a different problem I prefer?"
 When she builds, she records each major decision and its trade-off.
-At the end, she doesn't write "This went well"; she writes "I initially assumed water pressure was unlimited.
-When I discovered it wasn't, I had to simplify the filter design.
+At the end, she does not write "This went well".
+She writes: "I initially assumed water pressure was unlimited.
+When I discovered it was not, I had to simplify the filter design.
 If I redesigned tomorrow, I would..."

 The procedural version completes a checklist.
 The metacognitive version learns how to think like a designer.
-That learning transfers to science practicals, geography fieldwork, and real-world problem-solving.
+Learners can then carry that thinking into science practicals, geography fieldwork, and real-world problem-solving.

-Most MYP Design teachers teach the first version.
-The Design Cycle sits in the curriculum as a sequence of phases: Inquire, Develop, Create, Evaluate.
+Many MYP Design teachers teach the procedural version.
+The Design Cycle sits in the curriculum as a sequence of phases: Inquiring and analysing, Developing ideas, Creating the solution and Evaluating.
 Learners move through it, but they rarely pause to examine their own thinking at each stage.
-This gaps the promise of the MYP Design curriculum and the IB Learner Profile attribute of "Reflective",the commitment to "thoughtful consideration of the world and our own ideas and experience" (IBO, 2013).
+That weakens the promise of the MYP Design curriculum and the IB Learner Profile attribute of "Reflective", the commitment to "thoughtful consideration of the world and our own ideas and experience" (IBO, 2013).

 Why the Metacognitive Layer Gets Skipped

 Time pressure is the honest answer.
-Design projects are resource-intensive.
-Between sourcing materials, managing group dynamics, and wrestling with tools, most Design teachers feel they barely finish the product builds before the project ends.
-Adding "explicit reflection time" feels like luxury.
+Design projects take materials, room routines, group work and tool safety.
+Many Design teachers feel they barely finish the product builds before the project ends, so explicit reflection time can feel like a luxury.

 There's a second reason, too: metacognition feels vague.
 Teachers know reflective practice matters, but "journal your thinking" often produces either fluff ("It was fun") or paralysis (learners staring at a blank page asking "What do you want me to say?").
 Without structure, reflection becomes an assessment burden rather than a thinking accelerant.